k-jarzyna/adk-modular-architecture/README.md

 3. **Development Tooling**: Debugging capabilities are limited, making it challenging to troubleshoot complex agent interactions, especially when tools fail or return unexpected results.

-4. **Production Monitoring**: The framework lacks built-in observability features necessary for production monitoring, requiring custom implementation of logging, metrics, and tracing.

-5. **Limited Long-Running Task Support**: The current task manager is memory-resident, which introduces reliability and scalability concerns for long-running processes.
+4. **Limited Long-Running Task Support**: The current task manager is memory-resident, which introduces reliability and scalability concerns for long-running processes.
 A more robust implementation with persistence and state management would be necessary for production scenarios.

 #### Recommendations for Production Deployment